khaitruong922/music-capsule/README.md

 ## Features

-- **Lobby & Rooms**: Create or join room in the lobby to listen to music together.
+- **Lobby**: Create a room or join a room in the lobby.
-- **Music streaming**: Stream your favorite music with only a YouTube URL.
-Your song will be put into a queue and can be skipped.
+- **Music streaming**: Put your favorite music from YouTube in a playback queue and listen with other people in the room.
-- **Audio manipulation**: Select your favorite pitch and playback speed for any song.
+- **Pitch & Speed selection**: Select your favorite pitch and playback speed for any song.
 - **Chat**: Interact with other people while enjoying the music.

-**No registration needed!** Just join with a name and enjoy all these cool features.
+**No registration needed!** Just join in and enjoy all these cool features.

 ## Tech stack